 Shuaib is a strong believer in the power of technology, so he founded ASA Law Group in 2016 with the intention of using tech to make law firm operations more efficient.
 The result?
 He and his staff have a better work-life balance compared to any other firm he’s worked at.

 Plus, his business didn’t suffer—just the opposite, in fact.
-Shuaib has grown his profits from $80,000 to $1.2 million in just one year.
+Shuaib has grown his revenues by 1,400% in just one year.

 Based on his experience, here are three ways to use technology to make your practice more profitable.

 1. Find creative ways to lower your expenses

 As Shuaib explains, law firms operating on a traditional model require their associates to bill about 2,100 hours per year.
 “When you break that down, that’s quite significant,” he said.
 “But, that’s really because of the cost of overhead.”